It is now present on every continent, in every medium-sized city, in every wasteland, in the countryside and even in deserts.

 Nothing equals street art in terms of progression and visibility.
 In fact, this movement, which began in the United States at the end of the 1960s, has continued to spread throughout the world.

-Some countries are still relatively closed to this art and urban culture in general, but it is nevertheless visible there through denunciatory or protest graffiti, commissioned murals or pieces painted as vandals in the street.
+Some countries are still relatively closed to this art and urban culture in general, but it is nevertheless visible there through denunciatory or protest graffiti, commissioned frescoes or pieces painted as vandals in the street.

-Propaganda art vs street art
+Propaganda art vs. street art

 Street art and trains